mm80843/opensource/README.md

    * Python modules
    * npm / node packages ...

+## Documentation from, for and to MM staff

+* For example, how to install git on our machines..
-It would be good to engage as well as with the MMDV software team to exchange over their best practice in terms of collaboration (PR, PR review, structuration, documentation, ...)
+* It would be good to engage as well as with the MMDV software team to exchange over their best practice in terms of collaboration (PR, PR review, structuration, documentation, ...)

 # Changelog